 If you visit YouTube everyday to watch your favorite videos, chances are that you are using the HTML 5 video player to play the videos.
 Some users of latest supported browsers are automatically entered in to the HTML 5 video player trial.
 HTML 5 is a new browser technology that allows YouTube to show videos without the Adobe Flash plugin.
-This sounds great but because it is in the trial state for YouTube, so it does not support all those features that the Adobe Flash version of the video player has.
+This sounds great but if you are experiencing any problems while using the HTML5 video player for YouTube, then you may want to use the tried and tested the Adobe Flash player to watch Youtube videos.
 If you want to turn off HTML 5 video player, then you can do so easily using the following instructions :

 - You must be logged on to your YouTube account before proceeding.
 If you are not logged on, then visit http://www.youtube.com/ and log on to your YouTube account.